- Is the Library open to the public?

 - Can ISEAS affiliated researchers access subscribed online databases when they are outside ISEAS Library?

-- How to build my own booklist in SEALion?
+- How to build my own permanent booklist in SEALion?
 (Login required)

-- How to build my own booklist in SEALion?
-(No login required)
+- How to build my own temporary booklist in SEALion?
+(Login not required)

 - Why are some materials not on open shelves?
 Can they not be brought up into open space for easier access?